-- Stephen M. Ward, Jr. 66 Stephen M. Ward, Jr., has served as a member of the Board since September 2018, and continued to serve as a member of the Board upon completion of the Merger in July 2020.
+- 66 Stephen M. Ward, Jr., has served as a member of the Board since September 2018, and continued to serve as a member of the Board upon completion of the Merger in July 2020.
 He served on the board of directors of KLX Inc. from December 2014 until its sale to The Boeing Company in October 2018.
 Mr. Ward has been a director of Carpenter Technology Corporation since 2001, where he is Chair of the Corporate Governance Committee and a member of the Compensation and Science and Technology Committees.
 Mr. Ward previously served as President and Chief Executive Officer of Lenovo Corporation, which was formed by the acquisition of IBM Corporation's personal computer business by Lenovo of China.
 Mr. Ward had spent 26 years at IBM Corporation holding various management positions, including Chief Information Officer and Senior Vice President and General Manager, Personal Systems Group.
 Mr. Ward is a founding team member and board member of C3.ai, a company that develops and sells internet of things software for analytics and control.
-Mr. Ward is the Chairman of the Compensation Committee and a member of the Nominating and Corporate Governance Committee of C3.ai.
-Mr. Ward was previously a board member and co-founder of E2open, a maker of enterprise software, and a board member of E-Ink, a maker of high-tech screens for e-readers and computers, and the Chairman of the board of QDVision, the developer and a manufacturer of quantum dot technology for the computer, TV and display industries until its sale.
+Mr. Ward is the Chairman of the Compensation Committee and a member of E-Ink, a maker of high-tech screens for e-readers and computers, and a board member of QDVision, the developer and a manufacturer of quantum dot technology for the computer, TV and display industries until its sale.
 Our Board benefits from Mr. Ward's broad executive experience and focus on innovation enables him to share with the Board valuable perspectives on a variety of issues relating to management, strategic planning, tactical capital investments and growth. - John T. Whates, Esq.
 73 John T. Whates, Esq. has served as a member of the Board since September 2018 and continued to serve as a member of the Board upon completion of the Merger in July 2020.
 He served on the board of directors of KLX Inc. from December 2014 until its sale to The Boeing Company in October 2018.
 Mr. Whates has been an independent tax advisor and involved in venture capital and private investing since 2005.
 He is a member of the board of directors of Dynamic Healthcare Systems, Inc., was a member of the board of directors of Rockwell Collins from April 2017 until February 2018 and was the Chairman of the Compensation Committee of B/E Aerospace until its sale to Rockwell Collins in April 2017.
 From 1994 to 2011, Mr. Whates was a tax and financial advisor to B/E Aerospace, providing business and tax advice on essentially all of its significant strategic acquisitions.
 Previously, Mr. Whates was a tax partner in several of the largest public accounting firms, most recently leading the High Technology Group Tax Practice of Deloitte LLP in Orange County, California.
 He has extensive experience working with aerospace and other public companies in the fields of tax, equity financing and mergers and acquisitions.
 Mr. Whates is an attorney licensed to practice in California and was an Adjunct Professor of Taxation at Golden Gate University.
 Our Board benefits from Mr. Whates's extensive experience, multi-dimensional educational background, and thorough knowledge of the company's business and industry.